 They often incorporated interesting natural features, such as the Cook’s Cove walkway in Tolaga Bay or the Organ Pipes walk on Dunedin’s Mt Cargill.
 By 2007 there were 125 walkways covering 1,200 kilometres.

 New Zealanders were recognising the importance of exercise.
-Local or regional councils, seeing the success of the walkway system, developed other day walks.
+Local and regional councils, seeing the success of the walkway system, developed other day walks.
 Some were in regional parks, while others such as Wellington’s ‘City to Sea’ walk were in urban areas.

 Some tracks are historical – Golden Bay’s Aorere walk follows a gold-mining water race, Coromandel trails follow old railways, and at Ōtaki Forks the track to Waitewaewae runs along a bush tramway.